-In December 2020, the Company entered into a definitive agreement with Fortuna whereby the Company was granted an exclusive option (the "Option") to purchase Fortuna's 51% interest in the Tlamino Project for a cash consideration of US\$3.468 million.
-The Option is valid for three years and is exercisable upon the earlier of (i) the expiry of the term of the Option, (ii) the date of completion of a sale by the Company of a 100% interest in the Tlamino Project to a third party, or (iii) the date of completion of a merger between the Company and a third party.
+In December 2020, the Company entered into an agreement with Fortuna whereby the Company was granted an exclusive option (the "Fortuna Option") to purchase Fortuna's 51% interest in the Tlamino Project for a cash consideration of US\$3.468 million.
+The Fortuna Option was valid for three years and exercisable upon the earlier of (i) the expiry of the term of the Fortuna Option, (ii) the date of completion of a sale by the Company of a 100% interest in the Tlamino Project to a third party, or (iii) the date of completion of a merger between the Company and a third party.